-FINAL EXAMINATION
+FINAL EXAMINATION = 60 PERCENT

-MIDTERM EXAMINATION
+MIDTERM EXAMINATION = 30 PERCENT

-TUTORIAL TESTS
+TUTORIAL TESTS = 10 PERCENT

-TEST AND EXAMS:
+WORKSHEETS AND EXAMS:

-Midterm examination: The midterm examination will be held on October 29, 2009 at 5:30 p.m.
+Midterm examination: The midterm examination will be held on Wednesday, February 26, 2014 at 5:30 p.m.
 It will be one hour long.
 Its location will be announced later.
 Deferments of this test will be granted only on medical or compassionate grounds.

 Tutorial tests: There will be five tutorial tests, given approximately every second week in your tutorial periods.
 Precise dates of these will be announced in your lecture sections.
-Your tutorial grade will be calculated by discarding your worst test mark (including absences) and averaging the remainder.
-"Make up tests" for missed tests are not normally available.
+Your tutorial grade will be calculated using the best 4 out of the 5 quizzes.
+Make up tests for missed test are not available.

-Calculators: Calculators or other electronic or mechanical aids are not allowed at tests, at the midterm exam or at the final exam.
+Calculators: Calculators or other electronic or mechanical aids are not allowed for tutorial worksheets, at the midterm exam or at the final exam.